shionhonda/hippocampus-garden/content/blog/kaggle_hubmap_hpa/index.md

 ---
 title: "Kaggle Competition Report: HuBMAP + HPA"
 date: "2022-12-15T22:01:03.284Z"
-description: 'The Kaggle competition "HuBMAP + HPA" has a little twist in evaluation.
-The distributions of train, public test, and private test were all different.'
+description: 'HuBMAP + HPA was a competition on image segmentation with a little twist in how to split the dataset.
+How did winners approach this problem?'
 featuredImage: kaggle_hubmap_hpa/ogp.png
 tags: ["en", "kaggle"]
 ---